Belvedere CA Real Estate & Waterfront Homes

 Belvedere Island

-Known for its elevated sites and expansive Bay views, Belvedere Island offers some of the most architecturally significant homes in Marin County.
-Many properties feature sweeping vistas and substantial terraces designed to maximize orientation toward the water.
+Known for its elevated sites and expansive views, Belvedere Island offers some of the most architecturally significant homes in Marin.
+Properties are often oriented to maximize light, outlook, and connection to the Bay.

 Corinthian Island

-Corinthian Island sits closer to Tiburon’s waterfront and ferry terminal, offering a rare combination of walkability and privacy.
-Homes here often appeal to full-time residents seeking convenience without sacrificing views or architectural character.
+Closer to Tiburon’s waterfront and ferry, Corinthian Island offers a rare mix of walkability and privacy.
+It appeals to those who want convenience without giving up views or architectural character.

 • Orientation and sightlines